 —Yeah, that's what I heard.
 Everyone knows it.
 That's what people like the Milhausers did for them—they were like seeing-eye dogs or some such thing.
 I guess it's part of the initiation to be admitted to the group.
 Listen, if they want to treat themselves like that, okay, fine by me.
 I think it's pretty nuts, but they're adults and they can do what they want.
 But that young girl, she's different.

 The thing I don't get, and I don't mean any disrespect here, is why The Council just doesn't let the authorities go in and get her.
 Today on the news, they said the girl's going to go through that ritual of theirs.
 I can say this honestly: if that happens, she's going to have to stay with those people for the rest of her life.
 If she thought she had it bad with us before, with what I hear they do to themselves, no one would be able to look at her.
 And there'd be no hope for her to get herself fixed later in life when she came to her senses.
 Doctors do some amazing things, but they're not miracle workers.
 This is why I'm saying The Council needs to give the green light, and let the police go in and get her.
 I don't mean any disrespect, like I said before, but I just can't see what They're waiting for.

 The Open Letter:

-First and foremost, we want you to know that we are not a cult.
-We take issue with certain rumors that say we are violent toward each other and that we brainwash those who come to us seeking refuge.
-What we are is a group of people who disagree with the standards and codes that The Council requires.
+First and foremost, we want you to know we are not a cult.
+We take issue with certain rumors we are violent toward each other and we brainwash those who come to us seeking refuge.
+What we are is a group of people who disagree with the standards and codes The Council requires.
 We have chosen, as a result, to live out our lives apart from you.

 The Official Statement: